randerzander/docker-rapids/README.md

 # above run command is provided as a bash script: sudo sh run.sh
 ```

-*Note*: RAPIDS projects take a long time to build.
+RAPIDS projects take time to build.
 If cudf's c++ code changes, everything that depends on it needs to be rebuilt (XGBoost, cuML, and cuGraph).

-To speed things up, you can easily comment out build/install commands for packages you don't care about testing in [build.sh].
+To speed things up, you can easily comment out build/install commands for packages you don't care about testing in [build.sh](build.sh).